 In order to obtain recognition and enforcement in France, the claimant must prove the service of the judgment.
 However, according to legal practice, it does not constitute an infringement of procedural public policy if the service does not mention the means of redress authorised in the foreign country.
-The claimant must also prove that notice of action has been served to the defendant.
+The claimant must also prove that notice of action has been served on the defendant.
 The enforcing court must ensure that the defendant had knowledge of the proceedings or, failing this, that the requirements of the provisions of article 15 of the Hague Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters have been met by the foreign court.

-The enforcement of judgments between the EU members The old Brussels I Regulation
+Enforcement of judgments between EU member states The old Brussels I Regulation

-According to article 26, the foreign court is obliged to verify whether the defendant has been able to receive the document instituting the proceedings, or an equivalent document, in sufficient time to enable him or her to arrange for his or her defence, or that all necessary steps have been taken to this end in order to ensure compliance with the fundamental principle of a fair trial, including that no party to the legal proceedings may be judged without having had the opportunity to state his or her case.
+According to article 26, the foreign court is obliged to verify whether the defendant was able to receive the document instituting the proceedings, or an equivalent document, in sufficient time to enable it to arrange for a defence, or that all necessary steps were taken to this end in order to ensure compliance with the fundamental principle of a fair trial, including that no party to the legal proceedings may be judged without having had the opportunity to state its case.
 The requirements of sufficient notice are not fixed in Brussels I but will be established according to the specific circumstances of the individual case.
-However, Council Regulation (EC) No. 1348/2000 of 29 May 2000 on the Service in the Member States of Judicial and Extrajudicial Documents in Civil or Commercial matters applies instead of the provisions of the Brussels I Regulation if the document instituting the proceedings or an equivalent document had to be transmitted from one member state to another pursuant to this regulation.
-Requirements of sufficient notice are fixed in article 19 of this Regulation.
+However, Council Regulation (EC) No. 1348/2000 of 29 May 2000 on the Service in the Member States of Judicial and Extrajudicial Documents in Civil or Commercial Matters applies instead of the provisions of the Brussels I Regulation if the document instituting the proceedings or an equivalent document had to be transmitted from one member state to another, pursuant to this Regulation.
+Requirements of sufficient notice are set out in article 19 of this Regulation.